-Norway profile
+Norway profile - Timeline

 Breivik jailed

-2011 July - Extreme right-winger Anders Behring Breivik carries out a bomb attack and mass shooting, killing more than seventy people in the worst massacre in Norway's modern history.
+2011 July - Extreme right-winger Anders Behring Breivik carries out a bomb attack and mass shooting, killing more than 70 people in the worst massacre in Norway's modern history.

 2012 July - The government uses emergency powers to force offshore oil and gas workers back to work after a 16-day strike over pensions.